breadedcod/breadedcod.github.io/_pages/about.md

 ---
 title: About Me
-subtitle: Everything you never realised you wanted to know and were likely indifferent about asking.
+subtitle: Everything you never realized you wanted to know and are likely indifferent about asking.
 description:
 featured_image: /images/demo/demo-portrait.jpg
 ---

-##About Me
+## What I do

+I help organizations fight their digital entropy and unhealthy obsession with archaic Country Club management styles.

+## How I do it

+## Who I've done it for

 ![](/images/demo/demo-landscape.jpg)